peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 The most common route is a clockwise round of about thirty miles, with ten summits and over 12,000ft of climbing.
 As I sat looking at my map, I couldn't resist putting my own spin on it.
 Guided by the ghost of Alfred Wainwright, encouraging me to touch as many of his fell tops as I could, I decided on a route change.
 While you conventionally drop off Catbells and cross the valley to climb Robinson, I decided to follow the Newlands Horseshoe.

-My route added a couple of miles and a little bit of extra climbing but gave four extra Wainwrights that I'd been looking to climb for a while.
+My route added a few miles and a bit of extra climbing but gave four extra Wainwrights that I'd been looking to climb for a while.

 ![George Fisher in Keswick]({{ site.baseurl }}/images/atr-2019-fishers.jpg){:class="editorial-highlight-center"}
 *George Fisher in Keswick, the starting point of the Abraham's Tea Round*